-The parks at Bornholm must have a capacity of 2 GW_corresponding to the electricity consumption of two million households.
+The parks at Bornholm must have a capacity of 2 GW corresponding to the electricity consumption of two million households.
+Like the island in the North Sea, the ambition is for electricity from the offshore wind farms to be able to be converted into other forms of energy, for example Power-to-X. The parks at Bornholm must have a capacity of 2 GW corresponding to the electricity consumption of two million households.
 Like the island in the North Sea, the ambition is for electricity from the offshore wind farms to be able to be converted into other forms of energy, for example Power-to-X.